 Medieval Carlingford is just a tree length away from our walled gardens – and is mainly on level ground.
-Indeed – just 1/2 mile outside Carlingford the Greenway begins – along the old railway line – away from the main road – and hence only has very gentle inclines and great for prams, older & younger people, wheelchairs and bicycles.
+Indeed – just 1/2 mile outside Carlingford the Greenway begins – a gravel pathway along the old railway line – away from the main road – and hence only has very gentle inclines and great for prams, older & younger people, wheelchairs and bicycles.

 Q5.
 What is the history of Ghan House?

 Built in 1727 by William Stannus, Ghan House is a fine example of an early Georgian House.
 The drawing room has a corbelled rococo ceiling – said to be more ornate than what it should be – it was decorated by 2 Italian plasterers travelling Ireland at the time of construction.
 It has been in approx. 4 different families in over 250 years – and came into the ownership of John & Joyce Carroll in 1991 – when the house was in a perilous state after years of overall neglect.
 Nowadays, the house is as close to the original as can be – fireplaces, architraves, doorways, ceilings, walls – have all been lovingly restored resulting in Ghan House being recently listed by Louth County Council;

 “finely-balanced elegant classical proportions, is a handsome representative of architectural developments during the Georgian era.
 It retains a large amount of original and early fabric, including handsome boundary walls, corner tower and carriage arch.”